maxbenson156/Electromagnetic_Levitation/README.md

 # Electromagnetic_Levitation
-University group project (1st Class, 80%) - Aimed to levitate a steel ball in 3D space.
+Levitation of a steel ball in 3D space using solenoids - University group project (1st Class, 80%)